Badingham

-Badingham's name is Anglo-Saxon and means "the farmstead of Beada's people".
+Badingham's name is Anglo-Saxon and means "the farmstead of Bada’s people".
 Badingham contains a significant number of farms, sparse amount of housing, numerous B&Bs as well as St. John's Church.

 Population

 At the 2011 census, Badingham had a total population of 489.
 The village's population was at its maximum of 607 in 1801.
 Out of the 489 residents in 2011, 173 (35%) of residents were over the age of 50, whereas in comparison, there were only 128 people in the 0–20 age group.
 The aging population has changed the services within the parish, towards more care & 50+ services, with no schools, as indicated by data from the 2011 census.

 Housing

 In Badingham, a reduction in population over the last century has corresponded with the reduction in dwellings, such as the housing numbers during the years of 1901–1961 where they decreased from 143 to 125.
 But in the past few decades, there has been an increase in housing in the area, despite the decrease in population, for example from the 2001 to the 2011 census, the number of houses increased from 206 to 228.